bbauska/JS-jQuery-JSON/README.md

 beginners, but once you get good at it, it's a really powerful, powerful environment to figure out what's going wrong with your JavaScript.
-So up next, we're going to talk about JavaScript kind of as a programming language.
+So up next, we're going to talk about JavaScript kind of as a programming language.</p>

 <h3>JavaScript - Core Language Features</h3>
 So as I mentioned at the beginning,